 Treadmills require regular maintenance.
 The belt must be kept clean, and it must be lubricated occasionally.
 It should be serviced every three months or every 130 miles.
 An equipment mat underneath the treadmill helps protect from carpet fuzz and dust accumulating on the moving parts.

-You can become bored with running inside.
+You may need motivation to keep running inside.
+Streaming exercise programs may help.
 Watching movies or TV may help you stay engaged.

 Some disadvantages of a home treadmill may be lack of space in your home.
-Treadmills also take some basic maintenance – however, once you get the hang of it, should not be a big problem.
-Keep the belt clean, (Using an equipment mat underneath the treadmill helps carpet fuzz and dust away and reduce the noise level.) and lubricate it from time to time.
+Treadmills also take some basic maintenance – however, once you get the hang of it, it should not be a big problem.
+Keep the belt clean, (Use an equipment mat underneath the treadmill to help keep carpet fuzz and dust away and reduce the noise level.) and lubricate it from time to time.

 Combine your workout with other types of exercise to keep your enthusiasm up and keep you in the best of health.